Student Resources and Activities

 After registering for classes, students using Chapter 33 Post 9/11 or Chapter 31 Vocational Rehabilitation & Employment educational benefits must immediately contact the Veterans Services office to request a fee deferral, or they will be dropped in accordance with the non-payment drop schedule.

-- To qualify for benefits, veterans and eligible dependents must have, as an educational objective, “an (a) Associate in Arts Degree, (b) Baccalaureate Degree, or (c) Certificate Program.”
+- To qualify for benefits, veterans and eligible dependents must have, as an educational objective, an Associate Degree or an Associate Degree for Transfer.

 - Veterans and dependents must submit official sealed transcripts from all colleges attended previously to Golden West College within four weeks of being admitted, or future certifications may be delayed.